Copywork Printables | Pockets of Copywork

 Once everything is cut out, it is ready to be used, and everything can be stored in the pocket.

 Copywork printables are a great way to make your life easier.
 They are quick and easy to print out, and when they are themed, you are adding an extra even educational value because they are not only getting the benefits from the copywork itself, but they are also learning information about different topics.

-To get your discount code, fill in the form below and it will be emailed to you.
+To get your free copy, fill in the form below and it will be emailed to you.
 Be sure to check your spam box if you do not receive it.
 And once you use it, please let me know what you think in the comments below.
 I am also looking for people who would be willing to give me a review.
-In return, I would like to offer you another code for a free product of your choice from our materials.
+In return, I would like to offer you a code for another free product of your choice from our materials on Currclick.